 - They employ 14.7 million people

-- Restaurant workforce accounts 10% of US workforce
+- Restaurant workforce accounts for 10% of the U.S. workforce

 - Roughly 200 million customers visit a restaurant every year

 - 9 out of 10 managers start at entry-level jobs at a restaurant

 The crux is that the restaurant industry is growing exponentially.
-Anyone aspiring to be a manager whether a food chain or bar needs to toil for years.
+Anyone aspiring to be a manager, whether a food chain or a bar needs to toil for years.

-Most employers prefer to hire from within.
+Most employers prefer to hire from within their networks.
 Even professionals with the required qualifications struggle to grasp an opportunity.

 There is a zero to slim chance to get placed after college and internships.

-First, you need relevant experience and after that a resume that represents that experience the best.
+First, you need relevant experience and an impeccable restaurant manager resume that represents that experience the best.

-Since the competition is brutal and the hiring process is mostly internal, a restaurant manager resume is a key to make a respectable career.
+Since the competition is brutal and the hiring process is mostly within circles, a restaurant manager resume is a key to making a respectable career.

 How to Write a Restaurant Manager Resume?

 Choose a Suitable Restaurant Manager Resume Format

-There are three types of resume format for restaurant managers:
+There are three types of resume formats for restaurant managers:

 Reverse Chronological Order Format

-Under reverse chronological format resume, you start with your current or latest work experience proceeded by the past work experiences.
+Under reverse chronological format resume, you start with your current or latest work experience and then move on to past work experiences.

 Functional Format Resume

-This type of restaurant manager resume format focuses on skills rather than on work experience.
+This restaurant manager resume format focuses on skills rather than work experience.
 Generally, the candidates who have gaps in employment opt for a functional format resume.

 Under this type of format, you can segregate the skills you gained working for different organizations and list the projects under each skill.

-As the name suggests, this type of resume is a combination of reverse chronological and functional format resume.
-It comprises of two pages, the first page entails the functional format.
+As the name suggests, this resume format is a hybrid of reverse chronological and functional resume format.
+It comprises two pages, wherein the first page entails the functional resume format.
 The second page of the resume consists of reverse-chronological professional experience.